Miami Open Tennis Tournament

 Players

-The official entry list for the 2023 ATP tournament in Miami has now been released and below is a list of ATP players that played in the 2023 singles tournament.
+The official entry list for the 2024 ATP Miami tournament has now been released and below is a list of ATP players that will participate in the 2024 singles tournament.

-The player entry list for 2023 included most of the top players on the ATP Tour with Carlos Alcaraz, Daniil Medvedev, and Stefanos Tsitsipas all playing in the singles event.
+The ATP player entry list will include most of the top players on the ATP Tour with Carlos Alcaraz, Daniil Medvedev, Novak Djokovic, and Stefanos Tsitsipas all expected to play in the 2024 men’s singles event.

 • Alejandro Davidovich Fokina